mboeck11/BTSM/README.md

 devtools::install_github("mboeck11/BTSM")
 ```

 Note that Mac OS needs gfortran binary packages to be installed.
 See also: https://gcc.gnu.org/wiki/GFortranBinaries.
+Please make sure that you have installed all package dependencies, this can cause troubles.

 ## Usage